Radote/Smack/README.md

 ##### Source

 The entry-point is smack.py, so if you run that (with necessary dependencies) you're good to go.
+If you want to build from source, install dependencies and then run

+`pyinstaller --onefile --add-data "input_output/smack.qml:input_output" --add-data "input_output/images/*:input_output/images" smack.py`

 ## FAQ